 A key development of the NAVISON project is a new semi-empirical source level model for broadband machinery and propeller cavitation noise of ships, called the Propulsion-Induced Acoustic Noise at Operating conditions, or PIANO model.
 The PIANO model adopts a physics-based approach, making it suitable for application to both hindcast and forecast sound mapping studies, as well as early design stage URN estimations, through its ability to model the effects of changes in ship design and operating parameters on source levels.
-Important improvements on existing point source models include the ability to model machinery noise of two-stroke engines (which are used by the majority of the world fleet) and model changes in source level of controllable-pitch propellers (CPPs) when operating at reduced pitch.
-PIANO is inspired by, and combines and improves on features from, several existing ship source level models:
+Important improvements on existing point source models include the ability to model machinery noise of two-stroke engines (which are used by most of the world fleet) and model changes in source level of controllable-pitch propellers (CPPs) when operating at reduced pitch.
+PIANO was inspired by and combines and improves on features from the following existing ship source level models:

-- The Wittekind model (Wittekind 2014), a semi-empirical model which models machinery and cavitation noise source mechanisms separately, but does not model noise from two-stroke engines; - The JOMOPANS-ECHO (J-E) model (MacGillivray and de Jong 2021) an empirical model which distinguishes between different ship types, but does not take the engine or propeller operating condition into account; and - The Empirical Tip Vortex (ETV) model (Bosschers 2018), which models broadband cavitation noise based on the propeller design and operating condition, but requires detailed simulations of the propeller geometry as input.
+- The Wittekind model (Wittekind 2014): A semi-empirical model that models machinery and cavitation noise source mechanisms separately but does not model noise from two-stroke engines; - The JOMOPANS-ECHO (J-E) model (MacGillivray and de Jong 2021): An empirical model which distinguishes between different ship types, but does not take the engine or propeller operating condition into account; and - The Empirical Tip Vortex (ETV) model (Bosschers 2018): A model that assesses broadband cavitation noise based on the propeller design and operating condition but requires detailed simulations of the propeller geometry as input.

-An overview of how the total source level is predicted using the PIANO model is given in Figure 2.
+Figure 2 provides an overview of how the total source level is predicted using the PIANO model.
 To derive the operating condition of the engine(s) and propeller(s) a higher number of input parameters are required than for existing point source models.
 Much of this information can be obtained from a ship particulars database, with the rest obtained using regression formulae and empirical relationships.
 These are provided in Lloyd et al. (2024a).